MicrosoftDocs/dynamics365smb-docs/business-central/ui-enter-date-ranges.md

 author: SorenGP

 ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: dates, reporting, filter, calendar, shorthand, range ms.date: 10/01/2019
+ms.search.keywords: dates, reporting, filter, calendar, shorthand, range ms.date: 04/01/2021
-ms.author: sgroespe
+ms.author: edupont
 ---

 # Working with Calendar Dates and Times

-[!INCLUDE[d365fin](includes/d365fin_long_md.md)] offers multiple ways to enter dates and times, including powerful features that accelerate data entry, or help you write complex calendar expressions.
+[!INCLUDE[prod_short](includes/prod_long.md)] offers multiple ways to enter dates and times, including powerful features that accelerate data entry, or help you write complex calendar expressions.
 There are various places throughout the application where you can enter dates and times in fields.
 For example, on a sales order, you can set the shipment date.
 When filtering lists or report data, you can enter dates and times to pinpoint only the data that you are interested in.

 ## Check your region and language settings
 The **My Settings** page specifies the **Region** and **Language** that you are using in the application.
 These settings influence how you enter dates and times.